Emil1577/Emil-Work-Day-Scheduler/README.md

 ## Decription

 This JavaScript Code Emil Work Day Scheduler.
-You will be given 9 scheduling.
-The timer will continue if your answer is correct.
-If incorrect answer or none is selected, the timer will reduce your time by 10 seconds.
-Your score will be based on the time remaining.
-The more time left the higher your score is.
-Your scores will appear after all questions are rendered and answered.
-You will be ask to enter your name.
-If you make it to top 5 highest scores, your name will appear in the High Scores list.
-High Scores list appear right after you enter your name.
+You will be given 9 per hour time slot to enter your schedule for specific time hour.
+Click the "save" button on the right to save.
+Your saved schedules will be save until you delete them.
+Deleting the content requires you to hit the "save" button too.
+Each hour are designated with a background.
+Gray for the past hour, Red for the current hour and green to the future hour.
+I hope you enjoy this project.
 Good luck and have fun!

 Here is the link to my game.
 Feel free to share with your friends and family.